tamber/tamber-node/README.md

 ### Discover

-In addition to recommendations, Tamber allows you to find similar item matches, similar items given a user, popular and hot items.
+In addition to recommendations, Tamber allows you to find similar item matches, similar items given a user, and popular and hot items.

 ```js
 var tamber = require('tamber')('project_key', 'engine_key');